ibm-cloud-docs/vpc/vsi_is_profiles.md

 - "x": x86_64
 - "z": s390x

-The third character represents the generation of the IBM Cloud infrastructure where the profile is provisioned.
+The third character represents the generation of the IBM Cloud infrastructure where the profile is provisioned, such as a "2" or "3".
+A value of "f" indicates that the profile is flexible and can provision on any infrastructure generation

 If the fourth character is a "d", such as bx2d, then a defined quantity of instance storage is provisioned with the virtual server.